yashrajbharti/auto-generate-captions-video/README.md

 ## Introduction

-Only **0.5% of web videos include a `<track>` tag** (source: *State of the Web 2024 Report*), leaving a majority of online video content inaccessible for individuals who rely on captions.
+Only **0.5% of web videos include a `<track>` tag** (source: *[The Web Almanac by HTTP Archive 2024 Report](https://almanac.httparchive.org/en/2024/accessibility#audio-and-video)*), leaving a majority of online video content inaccessible for individuals who rely on captions.
 This project proposes the `auto-generate` attribute to be added to the `<track>` element, enabling browsers to generate captions automatically.
 This solution aims to improve web accessibility and encourage widespread adoption of captions.

 ## Goals